SeamlessDistribution/SeamlessDistribution.github.io/index.md

 ---

 **Paying with SEQR is super easy and getting paid is almost as easy with our integration.**
-  Contact integrations @ seamless . se for help or finally getting payments though for real.
+  Email integrations@seamless.se if you need help or getting payments going for real.

 <div class="boxes">
  <div class="box">